arslanamin14/Image-Segmentation/README.md

 ![test2](https://github.com/arslanamin14/Image-Segmentation/blob/master/Results/SEGNET/Testing%20Image%20With%20Ground%20Truth%20and%20Predicted.PNG)
 # 3.Deep Lab V3 Plus
 ![test3](https://github.com/arslanamin14/Image-Segmentation/blob/master/Results/DeepLabV3plus/Testing%20Image%20With%20Ground%20Truth%20and%20Predicted.PNG)
+# Model Summary
+Model Summaries can be seen on this [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Model%20Summary)

 # Pre-processing
 This datset contains of Tissue Image and its corrresponding Groundtruth Mask of 1000x1000 resolution.
 To load these images with more than batch size of 2 is difficult to the GPU.
 To overcome this problem, patches of 256x256 are generaated for every Tissue Image and its corrresponding Groundtruth Mask.
 To create patches of your own choice you can use the file in the  [link](https://github.com/arslanamin14/Image-Segmentation/blob/master/Patches/Patch.ipynb)

 # Requirements
-Main packages required are:
-Keras 2.2.3
+Keras 2.x
+Python 3.x
-Tensorflow 1.15.0
+Tensorflow 1.x

 # Folder Structure
 ├── _Code_